-The Canon EOS-1D Mark IV and the Nikon D3S are two professional cameras that were officially introduced in October 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame sensor.
-The Canon has a resolution of 16 megapixel, whereas the Nikon provides 12.1 MP.
+The Canon EOS-1D Mark IV and the Nikon D3S are two professional cameras that were revealed to the public in October 2009.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame (D3S) sensor.
+The Canon has a resolution of 16 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3S is somewhat larger (3 percent) than the Canon 1D Mark IV.
 Moreover, the D3S is slightly heavier (1 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D Mark IV) and the Nikon Lens Catalog (D3S).

 Concerning battery life, the 1D Mark IV gets 1500 shots out of its LP-E4 battery, while the D3S can take 4200 images on a single charge of its EN-EL4a power pack.
 As can be seen in the images above, both cameras have a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.